stackupiss/pages/talk01.md

 2. MySql.
 (Or Datasource of your choice)
 3. Angular for frontend

+Optional
-Optional 1: You will learn, Containerized App Development workflow using Docker.
+1. You will learn, Containerized App Development workflow using Docker.
-Optional 2: Authentication using loopback-Passport Strategies.
+2. Authentication using loopback-Passport Strategies.

 Good News is Its Open Source:
 - https://loopback.io